Connecting and Building Collaborations between AI and Synthetic Biology Communities

 The symposium will include: brief introductions to each domain to ensure it is accessible to attendees with both backgrounds; focus groups looking at some of the open problems and challenges in the intersection of AI and Synthetic Biology; contributed talks; and panel discussions.
 We plan to highlight research in the AI/SynBio intersection that did or could have had an impact on COVID-19.

-Abstract (300 words) outlining new or controversial views of the intersection of AI and Synthetic biology research or describing ongoing AI/Synthetic Biology research.
+Abstract (1-2 pages; at least one image highly encouraged) outlining new or controversial views of the intersection of AI and Synthetic biology research or describing ongoing AI/Synthetic Biology research.

 Submission site: https://easychair.org/conferences/?conf=sss21